mobinmob/void-66-services/conf/void-66-conf.md

 ### 3.3 Finalising configuration

 Both methods lead to the same basic trees created and services enabled.
-But before changing the init system, some more configuration must happer.
+But before changing the init system, some more configuration must happen.

 - Edit the **/etc/66rc.conf** with a text editor, save it and re-enable the `boot@system` service file in the `boot` tree: